wilsonrljr/sysidentpy/docs/en/user-guide/how-to/array-api-dispatch.md

     # ...
 ```

 When `array_api_dispatch` is `False` (the default), `get_namespace()` always returns NumPy, regardless of what the input arrays are.
-When `True`, it inspects the input arrays and returns the corresponding namespace module.
+When `True`, it inspects the input arrays, validates that they all belong to the same namespace, and returns the corresponding namespace module.
 If the inputs are PyTorch tensors, it returns the `torch` module; if they are CuPy arrays, it returns the `cupy` module; and so on.
+Mixed namespaces raise `ValueError` instead of silently coercing inputs.

 The function filters out `None` values and scalar arguments, so it is safe to call with optional parameters.
 If no valid array is found and dispatch is enabled, it falls back to NumPy.